bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hartley.md

 * Ravello is a stunningly beautiful town on the Amalfi coast and Brian loved being there.
 * In Ravello, Brian told me about the NATO Advanced Study Institute on Finite and Locally Finite Groups he was helping to organise in Istanbul, Turkey, which was be held in August of that year.
 * It was a great shock to me to hear of Brian's death just over a month after he returned from the Istanbul conference.
-* In fact Brian died walking in the hills that he loved.
+* Brian died walking in the hills that he loved.
 * There was a mountain in northern England that Brian always wanted to climb, namely Helvellyn, and he decided to try it before he got too old.
 * The picture of Brian Hartley above was taken in August 1993 at the Groups Galway / St Andrews Conference, held in Galway, Ireland.